migalha212/Tenebris/docs/README.md

 #### Implementation
 In the case of the Game Loop, we can apply the Singleton pattern to ensure that only one game loop exists during the entire game session.
 The loop would control the execution flow, managing the game’s updates, rendering, and logic processing.
-The full implementation is provided on the run() method [here](src/main/java/com/ldts/t14g01/Tenebris/Tenebris.java).
+The full implementation is provided on the Tenebris class [here](/src/main/java/com/ldts/t14g01/Tenebris/Tenebris.java).
+About the GUI this pattern helps centralize all of it's logic, assuring that the GUI is always in a consistent state, and that no two GUIs can coexist, as that would break the game.
+The Full implementation of the pattern is available in the LanternaGUI class [here](/src/main/java/com/ldts/t14g01/Tenebris/gui/LanternaGUI.java).